 With about over 250 artists from Poland and from across the world, Jewish culture festival is a lavish grand affair of musical and theatre genres.
 There are over more than 200 events of Music and theatre organized at this festival every year to promote the Polish culture in music and theatre.
 The Prozna and the Synagogue Street around the concerned Grzybowski Square in Warsaw became the hub of exciting new talents in music and theatre during this festival.
 The festival is of the duration of 8-10 days every year.
-This festival was the most popular among Poland festivals 2018.
+This festival is the most popular among festivals in Poland 2020.

 Location: Grzybowski Square, Warsaw city of Poland.

 Held On: 26 June 2020 – July 5 2020